-the better known ones are essie, OPI, china glaze etc. but honestly, as long as it’s well-pigmented, a decent top coat (seche vite?) can make any polish good.posted about 2 years ago
+the better known ones are essie, OPI, china glaze etc. but honestly, as long as it’s well-pigmented, a decent top coat (seche vite?) can make any polish good.posted over 2 years ago

 If you’re the kind of person who dislikes strongly scented nail polishes, then you might like Zoya.
-I think Whole Foods carries them. :Dposted about 2 years ago
+I think Whole Foods carries them. :Dposted over 2 years ago

 I love the Sally Hansen Insta Dry nail polishes… they go on smoothly and dry crazy fast.
 They do chip quickly if you don’t apply top coat though.
 They are about $4.50 at WalMart.

 I do not, however, like the Sally Hansen Hard As Nails polishes.
 The formula is too goopy and runny, and didn’t last at all.

 I also like the Brash nail polishes from Payless.
 I didn’t expect it to be awesome, since I bought it at a shoe store and paid $1.99, but it lasted for almost two weeks before it even started to chip (without topcoat).
 Definitely recommend it!posted over 2 years ago

 Well the best nail polish I ever tried is from Farmec, it is a brand in my country and it is very cheap somewhere at the price or 3 euro. http://www.farmec.ro/produse/cosmetica-decorativa/farmec-ultrarezistent—-lac-pentru-unghii-in-diferite-nuante-191.htmlposted about 1 year ago

 I have the same problem with cheap polish that’s why I usually buy from ELF, http://www.eyeslipsface.com/ .
 They got really nice prices, and pretty colours! :)posted about 1 year ago

 Gel is always the logest lasting but its expensive so I’ll go with essie and Opi!!